(Part 1, Part 2, Part 3, Part 4)

 Interestingly, in modern Hebrew machashebeth means “computer”.
 Since the passage here is set in the context of war, we could easily understand this “devise devices” phrase as a reference to the intricate computer-guided weaponry that scientist have invented in recent times.
 (For more information on this peculiar phrase, see Appendix 2.)

 However we may want to understand this phrase chashab machashebeth – whether as a reference to ingenious strategy or to ingenious weapons (or both maybe) – one thing is clear from it: this “vile person” possesses great skill in the art of warfare.
-This high-level strategy and/or weaponry is the deciding factor that gives the Antichrist the advantage in these power struggles.
-And this fits in well with what Revelation 13:4-5 reveals to us about the “beast” (the Antichrist), that “the world marveled and followed the beast… saying, ‘Who is able to make war with him?’”
+This high-level strategy and/or weaponry is the deciding factor that gives the Antichrist “king of the north” the advantage in these power struggles.
+And this fits in well with what Revelation 13:3-4 reveals to us about the “beast” (the Antichrist), that “the world marveled and followed the beast… saying, ‘Who is able to make war with him?’”

-All in all, these phrases about devising devices are quite mysterious, and one feature in them that stands out is this: the “devise devices” phrase, like the “enter peaceably” phrase, is repeated twice.
-That is rather unusual and seems to clue us into the fact that the angel, who surely knew what he was talking about, was trying to draw attention to certain peculiar features about how the “king of the North” would conduct his warfare.
-And looking at the phrases more closely – both the “devise devices” and “enter peaceably” phrases – we se how they could easily be applied to the kind of warfare that our world is so busily engaged in nowadays.
+All in all, these phrases about devising devices are quite mysterious, and one feature in them that stands out is this: the “devise devices” phrase, like the “enter peaceably” phrase, is repeated twice (here and in the next verse 25).
+That is unusual and seems to clue us into the fact that the angel, who surely knew what he was talking about, was trying to draw attention to certain peculiar features about how the “king of the north” would conduct his warfare.
+And looking at the phrases more closely – both the “devise devices” and “enter peaceably” phrases – we se how they could easily be applied to the kind of warfare that our modern world is so busily engaged in.

-And related to this is the peculiar statement, “he shall do what his fathers have not done, nor his forefathers.”
-That was applied earlier to the unique way in which the Antichrist will “disperse the riches”, how he cunningly manipulates wealth to his advantage, which seems to be a peculiar feature of modern times – the powerful and flexible financial system that enables power-brokers to force a nation to bend to their will, and in this case enables the Antichrist to make his “peaceable” entry into the “province” spoken of here.
+And related to the “modern world” theme is the peculiar statement, “he shall do what his fathers have not done, nor his forefathers.”
+This applied to the unique way in which the “king of the north” will “disperse the riches”, how he cunningly manipulates wealth to his advantage, which seems to be a peculiar feature of modern times – the powerful and flexible financial system that enables power-brokers to force a nation to bend to their will, and in this case enables the Antichrist to make his “peaceable” entry into the “province” spoken of here.
 Without trying to overthrow the rich and powerful (but just weaken them), he succeeds in conquering the nation.

 But besides the realm of financial manipulation, this “fathers… forefathers” phrase seems to link also to the next phrase: “and he shall devise his devices against the strongholds.”
 As discussed earlier, this could be a reference to another peculiar feature of modern times: the weapons used now in warfare.